tylerz01/email-auto-responder/README.md

-For this project, I built a Story Management System using Spring Boot.
-I directly connected the application to a database server by configuring the data source and using Hibernate as the ORM framework.

-I used Spring Web to build RESTful APIs that allow clients to create, read, update, and delete stories.
-For database interaction, I leveraged Spring Data JPA, which is built on top of Hibernate.
-This allowed me to simplify data access and reduce boilerplate code while still taking advantage of Hibernate’s full capabilities.

-I created a Story class and annotated it as an @Entity, mapping it directly to a database table.
-I also implemented a JPA repository to handle data operations like saving and retrieving stories.

-Through this project, I gained solid hands-on experience with Hibernate, JPA, and REST API development, and I’m confident in my ability to build scalable, database-driven backend systems.
+For this project, I built an AI-powered Email Reply Generator with a React frontend and a Java Spring Boot backend.

+The application takes two inputs from the user: the original email content and a selected tone for the reply—like Formal, Casual, or Friendly.

+On the backend, I created a Spring Boot controller to receive these inputs via a REST API.
+A dedicated service class then builds a prompt and sends a request to the Gemini AI model using Spring’s WebClient.
+The AI processes the input and returns a smart, tone-matched email reply.

+On the frontend, I used React along with Material UI for a clean and responsive interface.
+I used Axios to handle the API requests, sending the email content and tone to the backend and displaying the generated reply.

+This project helped me strengthen my skills in full-stack development, especially in API integration, React UI design, and connecting AI services with real-world applications.